systemseed/falcon-legacy/README.md

 ## Shutting down the environments

 To shut the environment run `docker-compose stop`.
-It's also possible to shut it using `docker-compose down`, but the latter option will drop mysql databases.